zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 4: Enable Application Insights on the Function App

-In this task, you add Application Insights to your Function App in the Azure Portal, to be able to collect insights related to Function executions.
+In this task, you add Application Insights to your Function App in the Azure Portal to be able to collect insights related to Function executions.

 1. In the [Azure portal](https://portal.azure.com), navigate to your **Function App** by selecting **Resource groups** from Azure services list, selecting the **hands-on-lab-SUFFIX** resource group, and selecting the **parts-func-{uniquesuffix}** App service from the list of resources.